-5 things I learned from Super Melting Pot
+Five things I learned from Super Melting Pot

-Six months ago, we brought together over 100 people from across health and care and beyond to take part in our Super Melting Pot conference.
+Six months ago, we brought together more than 100 people from across health and care and beyond to take part in our Super Melting Pot conference.
 Over two days, we challenged participants to see how the world looks from outside healthcare and to talk about what we don’t talk enough about.

 Remember January?
 A lot has changed since we hosted Super Melting Pot, and although face-to-face health events might seem like an absurd relic of the pre-Covid world, there is a lot that has stuck with me over this time.
 Six months on from the event, here are five the things I learned from Super Melting Pot

 We recently discussed what words come to mind when we hear the word ‘networking’.
 Responses included ‘awkward’, ‘old fashioned’ and ‘male’, to name a few.
 Personally, seeing dedicated ‘networking’ time in a conference agenda strikes fear into my heart.
 ‘Do I have enough experience to network?’, ‘Do I have something intelligent to add?’, and ‘Do I need a business card??’ are just some of the thoughts that come into my mind.

 I’ve learnt that we’re networking all the time, and it doesn’t need to look like a formal exchange.
 One of my favourite innovations of Super Melting Pot were the ‘contact me’ stickers.
 Every participant got stickers with just their name and email address, we challenged people to give out all of them by the end of the event.
 We found out that 1,753 stickers were exchanged.
 But more than the number, it was the strength of the connections that mattered.
 In the feedback one person commented ‘Meeting people here has made me feel so hopeful – brilliant, kind, brave and generous’.